tomlatham/mpags-c-day-3-j-pillow/README.md

 At present only the Caesar Cipher is supported.

+# Testing
+Currently there are three test files that test the functionality of:

+- Testing if the command line is processed correctly
+- Testing the character transform function
+- - Does it capitalise letters
+- - Does it turn numerics into their alpha counterparts
+- - Does it remove non-alphanumeric characters
+- Running the Caesar Cipher.
+- - Does it encrypt correctly
+- - Does it decrypt correctly

 # Source Code Layout
 Under this directory, the code and associated files are organised as
 follows: